Shire CARBATROL 300 mg (Carbatrol 300 mg)

 Pill imprint Shire CARBATROL 300 mg has been identified as Carbatrol 300 mg.

-Carbatrol is used in the treatment of trigeminal neuralgia; bipolar disorder; epilepsy; schizoaffective disorder and belongs to the drug class dibenzazepine anticonvulsants.
+Carbatrol is used in the treatment of trigeminal neuralgia; schizoaffective disorder; epilepsy and belongs to the drug class dibenzazepine anticonvulsants.
 There is positive evidence of human fetal risk during pregnancy.
-Carbatrol 300 mg is not subject to the Controlled Substances Act.
+Carbatrol 300 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - Generic Name: